 - Stay engaged after the gift: Ongoing communication keeps donors invested beyond a one-time contribution.

-A visionary campaign isn’t about making bold promises — it’s about showing the path forward and proving that the organization has the credibility to make it happen.
+A visionary campaign shows the path forward and proves that the organization has the credibility to make it happen.
 Trust isn’t a one-time achievement; it’s built, reinforced, and earned every step of the way.

 Trust as a long-game